unibas-gravis/shape-priors-from-pieces/readme.md

 ## Hand experiments
 All data for the hand experiment is already provided in the repository under **data/hand/**.
 The data is already landmark aligned.

 The first step is to create partial data for the experiments:
  - **hand/preprocessing/CreatePartialData**.

 Then we need to create a *missing-data-model* (an analytically defined GPMM):
  - **hand/preprocessing/Create2DGPModel**

 Now that all the data is prepared, we can begin to register the partial data:
- - **hand/RegistrationSingle** registers a single partial hand (easy configurable to choose the target).
+ - **hand/RegistrationSingle**: registers a single partial hand (easy configurable to choose the target).
- - **hand/VisualizeLog** show the MAP/mean and random samples from a log file.
+ - **hand/VisualizeLog**: show the MAP/mean and random samples from a log file.
- - **hand/VisualizeHandModel** show the principal components and random samples from a 2D hand model.
+ - **hand/VisualizeHandModel**: show the principal components and random samples from a 2D hand model.
 Before we can build PDMs from multiple imputations from multiple targets, we need to register a lot of the target meshes:

+ To register all partial hands, run the script:
- - **hand/RegistrationAll** registers all the partial data and saves a log file for each registration.
+ - **hand/RegistrationAll**: a log file for each registration is created.

+ After the registrations, we can convert the log files into meshes:
  - **hand/Logs2Meshes** helper script to convert the log file data into meshes which are then stored on the disk.
+By default, the script converts hands which are cut 15% from a random finger.
+ - **hand/CreatePDMsFromFiles** create PDM models from the dumped files (model from complete data, model from mean predictions, model from MAP predictions and model from random samples, i.e. multiple imputations).
+ - **hand/CompareModels** finally we can compare the created PDM models based on their specificity, generalization and compactness.

 ## Femur experiments
 The experiments are found under *apps/femur*.
 First we need to download the needed data from the SMIR page: